Table of Contents

 That the petition was directed against the Chief of Army Staff that the detention orders were passed by Chief Martial Law Administrator.

-That the Court had no jurisdiction to grant any relief because of the prohibition contained in Articles 4,5 of law (Continuous in Force) Order 1977.
+That the Court had no jurisdiction to grant any relief because of the prohibition contained in Article 4,5 of law (Continuous in Force) Order 1977.

 Under Article 2(3) of Law (Continuous in Force) Order 1977, the right to enforce fundamental rights was suspended.